-As more individuals become aware that Fake News exists and have identified it as a major problem, why is it still a "thing"?
+As more individuals become aware that Fake News exists and many Americans consider it to be a major problem, why is it still a "thing"?

 Here are some contributing factors to the continued proliferation of Fake News: